Skull Tumour Resection

 What can I expect during the recovery process after surgery?

-What are the risks associated with skull tumor resection surgery?
+What are the risks associated with skull tumour resection surgery?

-What are the risks associated with skull tumor resection surgery?
+What are the risks associated with skull tumour resection surgery?

-What are the risks associated with skull tumor resection surgery?
+What are the risks associated with skull tumour resection surgery?

 Will additional treatments be necessary after surgery?